SiraeDWT/SiraeDWT/README.md

 ---

 # 🤝 Welcome
 Hi&#8239;!
-My name is Dylan Vercalsteren a.k.a.
-Sirae 👋 I’m Front-End Developer and more generally, Web Designer 😄
+My name is Dylan 👋 I’m Web Developer and Designer 😄
-I’m student at Haute&nbsp;École Albert&nbsp;Jacquard (HEAJ) in Design&nbsp;Web&nbsp;Transmedia (DWT) 🏴‍☠️

-If you want to check my work, you can check out my portfolio&nbsp;: https://dylan-vercalsteren.be/
+You can check out my portfolio&nbsp;: https://dylan-vercalsteren.be/

 ## Networks